 In December 2021, we entered into a Licence and Supply agreement, or LSA, with Oxford wherein the LSA grants us a non-exclusive license to Oxford's LentiVector® platform for its application in our DSG3-CAART program and puts in place a multi-year vector supply agreement.
-Under the terms of the agreement, we were required to pay Oxford an upfront fee, as well as costs associated with initial vector manufacturing activities for a total cost of up to approximately \$4.0 million.
+Under the terms of the agreement, we were required to pay Oxford an upfront fee, as well as costs associated with initial vector manufacturing activities.
 Oxford, is eligible to receive regulatory and sales milestones in the low tens of millions and royalties in the low single digits on net sales of products that incorporate the Oxford technology.
 We can terminate the agreement at will upon advance written notice and subject to certain manufacturing slot cancellation fees.
-In May 2023, we amended the LSA with Oxford to expand the license to include our CABA-201 program for an upfront fee of \$0.5 million and in August 2023, we entered into a vector supply agreement with Oxford, and a related second amendment to the LSA, for CABA-201 with a total cost of up to approximately \$5.0 million under the vector supply agreement.
-In February 2024, we and Oxford entered into a third amendment of the LSA to update the patent schedule.
-In June 2024, we and Oxford entered into a fourth amendment of the LSA eliminating royalties on net sales of products that incorporate the Oxford technology if Oxford manufactures the vector.
+In May 2023, we amended the LSA with Oxford to expand the license to include our rese-cel program for an upfront fee of \$0.5 million and in August 2023, we entered into a vector supply agreement with Oxford, and a related second amendment to the LSA, for rese-cel with a total cost of up to approximately \$5.0 million under the vector supply agreement.
+In February 2024, we and Oxford entered into a third amendment to the LSA to update the patent schedule.
+In June 2024, we and Oxford entered into a fourth amendment to the LSA eliminating royalties on net sales of products that incorporate the Oxford technology if Oxford manufactures the vector.
+In December 2024 and March 2025, we and Oxford entered into work orders for certain process characterization activities as part of commercial readiness activities.
+We can terminate the LSA or any work order under the LSA at will upon advance written notice and subject to certain cancellation fees.

-WuXi Manufacturing Agreement
+Minaris Advanced Therapies Manufacturing Agreement